corvus-dotnet/Corvus.JsonSchema/README.md

 ### Corvus.Json.JsonSchema.*

-Object models for working with JSON Schema documents. *This does not provide validation of data - it is purely a model for reading,  writing, and validating JSON Schema documents of various flavours.*
+Object models for working with JSON Schema documents. *This does not provide validation of your own JSON Schema - it is purely a model for reading,  writing, and validating JSON Schema documents of various flavours.*

-### Corvus.Json.CodeGeneration.Abstractions
+### Corvus.Json.CodeGeneration

 Common code to assist with building code generators for various flavours of JSON schema.
-It includes a common data model for abstracting schema into C# types in the form of a `TypeDeclaration.cs`, a set of T4 templates in `/SharedTemplates/*.tt` for common JSON schema features, and useful `Formatting.cs` utilities.
+It includes a common data model for abstracting schema into an object model which can be consumed by an `ILanguageProvider` (or other analyser).

-### Corvus.CodeGeneration.202012
-### Corvus.CodeGeneration.201909
-### Corvus.CodeGeneration.7
-### Corvus.CodeGeneration.6
+### Corvus.Json.CodeGenerator.CSharp

-Specific implementations of the code generators for various JSON schema dialects.

-The code in `JsonSchemaBuilder` uses the `JsonSchemaWalker` to build the appropriate `TypeDeclaration` instances for the particular schema.

-It then passes those to the various T4 code generators to generate the partial classes for each type discovered.
-It only generates partials for the features needed for that type.

-The code for those T4 code generators is produced using the `BuildTemplates.cmd`.
-This automates the process of taking the T4 templates, both from the SharedTemplates folder in `Corvus.Json.CodeGeneration.Abstractions` and custom templates that are included in the local `Templates/*.tt` for those elements which vary in that particular schema.

-If you are building your own generators, or modifying the existing ones, pointers to instructions for using this tool can be found in `BuildTemplates.cmd`.

-The T4 templates need "code-behind" partials to provide the context for the generator.
-These are also generated from a T4 template called `Templates/CodeGeneratorPartial.tt`, by the `BuildTemplates.cmd` command.
-Again, these can be customized to extend the generator context required by your own generators.

-You would not normally need to run those commands to build the solution, as their output is checked into the repository.
+A C# `ILanguageProvider` that can take the anlysis of a JSON Schema document from Corvus.Json.CodeGeneration and generate C# code from it.

+### Corvus.Json.CodeGeneration.202012, Corvus.Json.CodeGeneration.201909, Corvus.Json.CodeGeneration.7, Corvus.Json.CodeGeneration.6, Corvus.Json.CodeGeneration.4, Corvus.Json.CodeGeneration.OpenApi30

+Specific dialects that collect keywords into vocabularies, and provide analysers to determine the specific vocabulary in play for a particular JSON Schema document.

 ### Corvus.Json.Patch

-A fast, low-allocation implementation of JSON Patch over `Corvus.Json.ExtendedTypes`.
+An implementation of JSON Patch over `Corvus.Json.ExtendedTypes`.

 ### Corvus.Json.Specs